PeakWarranty/21-Day-Checklist/README.md

             try {
                 // 3.
+Submit data to the Google Form Action URL
+                // We are relying on the 'no-cors' mode which prevents reading the actual response status,
-Submit data to the Google Form Action URL const response = await fetch(GOOGLE_FORM_ACTION_URL, {
+                // but is required for cross-origin Google Form submission. const response = await fetch(GOOGLE_FORM_ACTION_URL, {
                     method: 'POST',
-                    mode: 'no-cors', // Required for Google Forms submission to prevent CORS errors
+                    mode: 'no-cors',
                     body: formBody,
                 });

-                // Google Forms returns a 302 redirect with mode: 'no-cors', which is successful.
-                // We rely on the fetch resolving without a network error. if (response.status === 0 || response.type === 'opaque') {
+                // If fetch resolves (no network error), we assume success in 'no-cors' mode. if (response.status === 0 || response.type === 'opaque') {
                     setMessage(messageDiv, '✅ Success!
 Your 30-Day Warranty Request has been submitted.
 Check your spreadsheet.', 'bg-green-100 text-green-700');
                     submitBtn.textContent = 'Submitted!';
                 } else {
-                    // Handle unexpected response status codes if mode was 'cors' throw new Error(`Submission failed with HTTP status: ${response.status}`);
+                    // This block is unlikely to run in 'no-cors' mode but included for robustness throw new Error(`Submission failed with HTTP status: ${response.status}`);
                 }

             } catch (error) {
                 console.error('Submission Error:', error);
-                setMessage(messageDiv, `❌ Submission failed.
-Network or Form Action Error.`, 'bg-red-100 text-red-700');
+                // A network error often means a server blocked the request, which is usually due to an incorrect URL format. setMessage(messageDiv, `❌ Submission failed.
+Check your browser console for network errors.`, 'bg-red-100 text-red-700');
                 submitBtn.textContent = 'Submit Warranty Request';
             } finally {
-                submitBtn.disabled = false;
+                // CRITICAL: This guarantees the button is released. submitBtn.disabled = false;
             }
         };